akaak/blog/_posts/2016-05-08-reinventing-government.md

-Read through excerpts of a book called [Reinventing Government](http://www.amazon.com/Reinventing-Government-Entrepreneurial-Spirit-Transforming/dp/0452269423) book by Osborne and Gaebler.
-The following points are worth reviewing and thinking about in government as well in private sector.
+Read through excerpts of a book called [Reinventing Government](http://www.amazon.com/Reinventing-Government-Entrepreneurial-Spirit-Transforming/dp/0452269423) by Osborne and Gaebler.
+The following points are worth reviewing and thinking about in the government as well as in private sector.

 - What gets measured gets done.
 - If you don’t measure results, you can’t tell success from failure.